 You can now share your real-time location using Google Maps.
 On the flipside this also means you can track the location of your friends as they go about their business.
 Most people will love this futuristic functionality, but we have a hunch privacy advocates may not be completely on board.

 To get the most out of modern technology you have to give up some level of privacy.
 Google Maps is a case in point.
 While it’s entirely possible to use the app anonymously, allowing Google Maps to see your location makes it come alive.
 And Google Maps’ latest trick makes that truer than ever…

 Google has added the ability for you to share your real-time location in Google Maps.
 To do so, simply tap the blue dot that shows where you are right now.
 Then tap “Share Location” and choose who you want to share your location with, and how long you want to share it with them.

 You can share your location with your Google contacts, or send a link through your favorite messaging app.
 Once you have shared your location with a friend, they have the option to reciprocate.
-This could prove extremely useful if a group of you is planning to meet up in one location but struggling to find it and each other.
+This could be helpful if a group of you on a trip you probably planned using Google Maps try to meet up in one location but struggle to find it and each other.

 In terms of timing, you can choose to share your location for anything from 15 minutes or “until you turn it off”.
 Either way, you’ll see an icon on your own map reminding you you’re sharing your location.
 Google will also email you regular reminders that you’re sharing your location.

 Google addresses any privacy concerns right up front, making it clear that you’re always in control of sharing your location.
 The company has also put various safeguards in place to prevent you from forgetting.
 However, this is unlikely to appease privacy advocates.